-Prior to January 1, 2002, in accordance with Article 174 bis of Luxembourg fiscal law, the company was entitled to credit the net worth tax due for the year against the corporate income tax charge for the year.
-From 2002 onwards, in accordance with paragraph 8a of the October 16, 1934 law as amended, the company is entitled to reduce the net worth tax due for the year by an amount which cannot exceed the corporate income tax due for the year.
-In order to avail of the above the company must set up a restricted reserve equal to five times the amount of the net worth tax credited.
+Prior to January 1, 2002, in accordance with Article 174 bis of Luxembourg fiscal law, the Company was entitled to credit the net worth tax due for the year against the corporate income tax charge for the year.
+From 2002 onwards, in accordance with paragraph 8a of the 16 October 1934 law as amended, the Company is entitled to reduce the net worth tax due for the year by an amount which cannot exceed the corporate income tax due for the year.
+In order to avail of the above the Company must set up a restricted reserve equal to five times the amount of the net worth tax credited.
 This reserve has to be maintained for a period of five years following the year in which it was created.
 In case of distribution of the restricted reserve, the tax credit falls due during the year in which it was distributed.

-During previous years and until 2008, the SES group had decided to maintain the restricted reserve for the Luxembourg fiscal integration group (the 'tax group') under 'other reserves' in the accounts of SES ASTRA S.A.
-Between 2008 and 2012, the restricted reserves were to be maintained in the accounts of SES S.A.
-As from 2012, the restricted reserves are once again to be maintained in the accounts of SES ASTRA S.A.
+During previous years and until 2008, the SES Group had decided to maintain the restricted reserve for the Luxembourg fiscal integration group (the "tax group") under "other reserves" in the accounts of SES Astra S.A..
+Between 2008 and 2012, the restricted reserves were to be maintained in the accounts of SES S.A..
+As from 2012, the restricted reserves are once again to be maintained in the accounts of SES Astra S.A..

-As at December 31, 2012, the restricted portion of 'other reserves' in the books of SES S.A. is as follows:
+As at December 31, 2012, the restricted portion of "other reserves" in the books of SES S.A. is as follows:

-In millions of euros Reduction in net worth tax Restricted reserve
+Reduction in net worth tax EUR million Restricted reserve EUR million

 2008 18.2 90.8

 2009 12.7 63.4

 2010 14.1 70.7

 2011 12.4 61.8

-Upon approval of SES ASTRA S.A. annual accounts for the year ended December 31, 2012, an amount of EUR 60.8 million will be allocated to restricted reserves in the books of SES ASTRA S.A., corresponding to five times the amount of the 2012 net worth tax.
+Upon approval of SES Astra S.A. annual accounts for the year ended December 31, 2012, an amount of EUR 60.8 million will be allocated to restricted reserves in the books of SES Astra S.A., corresponding to five times the amount of the 2012 net worth tax.